• Home

 Insights

-• According to the survey results, 60% of customers indicated that they would buy the product again.
+• According to the survey results, 60% of customers said they would buy the product again.

 • However, 25% said they would not.